Tchavdar Georgiev: Film

+He wrote on the Arte documentary "Beyond the Bolex" and edited on the Netflix Original Series "Song Exploder."
+He wrote and directed "Tokyo Giant: The Legend of Victor Starffin."

 Television

-Georgiev directed and edited together with Dana Berry for the National Geographic Finding the Next Earth and edited Alien Earths, nominated for a Prime Time Emmy.
+Georgiev directed and edited, in collaboration with Dana Berry, the National Geographic Finding the Next Earth and edited Alien Earths, which was nominated for a Prime Time Emmy.
 He was one of the editors on the documentaries We Live in Public (Grand Jury Prize at Sundance), One Lucky Elephant (Best Doc Editing Award at the Woodstock Film Festival) and the Russian narrative feature Bastards (MTV Russia Best Film Award).

 Georgiev edited Divining the Human: The Cathedral Tapestries of John Nava, narrated by Edward James Olmos, as well as Marion's Triumph, narrated by Debra Messing which premiered on PBS.
-He was a researcher on the Sony Pictures Classics' documentary Red Army that premiered at the Cannes Film Festival and Participant Media's Countdown to Zero.
+He was a researcher on the Sony Pictures Classics' documentary Red Army that premiered at the Cannes Film Festival and Participant Media's Countdown to Zero that premiered at Sundance Film Festival.
+He served as a consultant and/or additional editor on ABC "David Blaine: Beyond Magic," the Netflix Original "The Rachel Divide" and the Oscar shortlisted "Women of the Gulag."

-Georgiev produced the feature thriller Nevsky Prospect for Amazon Studios.
+Georgiev produced the feature thriller Nevsky Prospect for Amazon Studios and the award-winning documentary "Campesino."
 He has field produced for USA Network, History Channel, Simon Wiesenthal Center, SF1 (Switzerland), Channel 1 and MTV (Russia).
 He has line produced commercials for Adobe, Cisco, NASA and TELE2 Mobile Europe and edited for Honda, TELE2 and MTV Russia.